 (Deposit of $350 due when registering and full balance due 45 days prior to event)

 We have obtained the proper permits through the National Park System to conduct photo workshops within the Great Smoky Mountain National Park.

 Recommended Lodging: Bearskin Lodge in Gatlinburg.
-We have a block of rooms reserved until March 17, 2014.
-When booking your room call the hotel at 865.430.4330 , use the group name “Wonder Of It All Photography” to get the group discount rate of $80 plus tax.
+We have a block of rooms reserved until Mid March.
+When booking your room call the hotel at 865.430.4330 , use the group name “Wonder Of It All Photography” to get the group discount rate.
 Please make your reservations after you have your workshop confirmed.

 April in the Great Smoky Mountains is an extraordinary time to be there and by far our favorite!
 The forests are carpeted with wildflowers, lush forests and beautiful mountain ranges.
 The streams and waterfalls are flowing at peak water level.
 The Dogwoods and Red Buds should be in bloom.
 Black bear, white tailed deer, coyote, and wild turkey are commonly seen.
 All of these make the Smokies our most visited National Park.

 The Park is home to approximately 1,600 kinds of flowering plants.
 During mid to late April many wildflowers are in brilliant display.
 Great SmokyMountains National Park contains some of the largest tracts of wilderness in the East.
 Protected in the park are some 66 species of mammals, over 200 varieties of birds, 50 native fish species, and more than 80 types of reptiles and amphibians.
 The symbol of the Smokies, the American Black Bear, is perhaps the most famous resident of the park.
 Though populations are variable, biologists estimate approximately 1,500 bears live in the park, a density of approximately two bears per square mile.